suffolklibraries/lgc/content/collections/events/young-naturalists-16-08.md

     content:
       -
         type: text
-        text: "This month's theme: Majestic minibeasts!
-Why are moth antennae so fluffy?
-What do shieldbugs smell like?
-How many legs does a centipede really have?
-Where does a grasshopper keep its ears?
-See what if you can find out in our bug bonanza!"
+        text: "This month's theme: Beautiful butterflies!
+Learn how to identify the species we have at Lackford, and find out what on earth caterpillars get up to in their cocoons."
   -
     type: paragraph
     attrs: